Meet-Vyas-Dev/interpython_hpc/_episodes/12-code-examples.md

 > [0, 1, 4, 9]
 > ```
 >
-> Other ranks do not print anything.
+> - Other ranks do not print anything.
 >
-> This example illustrates **point-to-root communication** — useful when one process needs to collect and process results from all workers.
+> This example illustrates **point-to-root communication** which is useful when one process needs to collect and process results from all workers.
 {: .discussion}

 ## Slurm Script to execute the code